sl0wbug/sl0wbug/README.md

 - 🧠 Self-Grown Dev | Passionate about Android, C++, and Tools
 - 📱 Currently trying to build an advanced Android editing app
 - 🎨 Love creating digital art with ibisPaint, GIMP, and Blender
-- 🌙 Obsessed with moonlight walks & astro photography
+- 🌙 Obsessed with moonlight walks & watching stars

 ---